Flour War: Causes

 During the period before the spring harvest of 1775, the cereal reserves were exhausted while new crops had not yet arrived.
 In spring 1775, famine arose: before Turgot's edict, every region faced its own shortages, so that some would have suffered a genuine famine while others would have been totally spared and supplied through state-ensured stable prices; a royal intervention would have been requested, and without a doubt obtained, to assure the supply of the regions most affected, thus mitigating the most severe effects of the famine.
-However, with liberalization, owners of grain started to speculate by storing grain. and, acting with astute business acumen in efforts to corner the market, also tended to buy en masse in areas of good harvests to sell in areas of bad harvests where profits could be greater, causing significant price increases and shortages countrywide (less grain in good-harvest regions led to higher prices there as well) as opposed to being confined to local food disruptions.
+However, with liberalization, owners of grain started to speculate by storing grain.
+In attempt to corner the market, they also tended to buy en masse in areas of good harvests to sell in areas of bad harvests where profits could be greater, spreading price increases and shortages countrywide (less grain in good-harvest regions led to higher prices there as well) as opposed to being confined to local food disruptions.
 Consequently, the food shortages of early 1775 affected more people more quickly, and the king was faced with a national crisis as opposed to several small local disturbances.
 This conflict was known as the "Flour War of 1775".
 Reports from those that controlled the flow of grain stated there were problems with the grain harvest, causing shortages and less grain availability.
 News of a grain shortage was met with skepticism and frustration rose from higher prices, which many were unable to afford.
 Those in opposition of the reform rioted, and seized grain that came in on shipments.
 They offered what they felt was the "just price" for it.
 This demonstrated a way in which the people took some power back into their own hands.
 This practice was known as popular taxation (taxation populaire).

 While there were documented efforts to deal with the grain shortage problems, such as increasing shipments from foreign countries, beliefs that the famine was intentionally orchestrated by Louis XVI, through the Pacte de Famine emerged.
 Turgot repressed the riots and restored controls over the grain market.
 The idea of free trade of grain was discredited and the economic experiment distanced the masses from the government in Versailles.
 The Flour War can be seen as a prelude to the French Revolution.